thomasdfischer/bound/README.md

 Fields are delimited by the space character (' ') by default, but can the delimiter can be specified with the `-d` option.

+## Line number

+The line number --- instead of the line itself --- can be returned with the `-i` option.

 # Author

 Thomas Fischer